IBM System/36: Processors

-S/36s had two sixteen-bit processors, the CSP or Control Storage Processor, and the MSP or Main Storage Processor.
-The MSP was the workhorse; it performed the instructions in the computer programs.
-The CSP was the governor; it performed system functions in the background.
-Special utility programs were able to make direct calls to the CSP to perform certain functions; these are usually system programs like $CNFIG which was used to configure the computer system.
-As with the earlier System/32 and System/34 hardware, the execution of so-called "scientific instructions" (i.e. floating-point operations) was implemented in software on the CSP.
+S/36s have two 16-bit processors, the CSP or Control Storage Processor, and the MSP or Main Storage Processor.
+The MSP is the workhorse; it performs the instructions in the computer programs.
+The CSP is the governor; it performs system functions in the background.
+Special utility programs are able to make direct calls to the CSP to perform certain functions; these are usually system programs like $CNFIG which is used to configure the computer system.
+As with the earlier System/32 and System/34 hardware, the execution of so-called "scientific instructions" (i.e. floating-point operations) is implemented in software on the CSP.

-The primary purpose of the CSP was to keep the MSP busy; as such, it ran at slightly more than 4X the speed of the MSP.
-The first System/36 models (the 5360-A) had a 4 MHz CSP and a 1 MHz MSP.
-The CSP would load code and data into main storage behind the MSP's program counter.
-As the MSP was working on one process, the CSP was filling storage for the next process.
+The primary purpose of the CSP is to keep the MSP busy; as such, it runs at slightly more than four times the speed of the MSP.
+The first System/36 models (the 5360-A) have a 4 MHz CSP and a 1 MHz MSP.
+The CSP loads code and data into main storage behind the MSP's program counter.
+As the MSP is working on one process, the CSP is filling storage for the next process.

-The 5360 processors came in four models, labeled 5360-A through 5360-D. The later "D" model was about 60 percent faster than the "A" model.
+The 5360 processors came in four models, labeled 5360-A through 5360-D. The later "D" model is about 60 percent faster than the "A" model.